 - Note: Non-CTC Students can contact the Office of Career Development for assistance with accessing Virtual Job Shadow.

 - Want to know if a program is just right for you?

 Check out this page: What Can I Do With A Major In…?

 - Review job market information for each career you are considering.

-One aspect of the career development process is to incorporate your interests through real-world, hands-on experiences.
-These types of opportunities are called Experiential Learning.
-Examples include observing, meeting and talking to people in different occupations, volunteering, joining a club or organization, taking a part-time job, and participating in an internship.
+One aspect of the career development process involves incorporate your interests through real-world, hands-on experiences called Experiential Learning.
+Examples of experiential learning include: observing, meeting and talking to people in different occupations, volunteering, joining a club or organization, taking a part-time job, and participating in an internship.